EbuOgden/Voice-Controlled-Robotic-Arm-MVP/README.md

 This application helps to control robotic arm with IBM Watson Speech to Text API. <br><br>

 The first idea of the project is to help people.
-We wanted to create a valuable product with the new century notorious technologies to make it easy people's life who have disability.
+We wanted to create a valuable product with the new century notorious technologies to make it easy disabled people's life.
 We came up with the idea of robotic arm that can be controlled by voice. <br><br>

 <b>Used Technologies</b><br>